New survey: How to optimize tech and talent investments

 This meant that CDD was more of a spectrum, ranging from simplified due diligence (SDD) through to enhanced due diligence (EDD) measures, which took greater interest in a risky client’s sources of wealth and income.

-Recognizing the need to ‘motivate’ obligated entities, 3AMLD also introduced penalties for AML breaches.
+Recognizing the need to ‘motivate’ obligated entities, 3AMLD also introduced penalties for AML breaches for the first time in history.
 Speaking in 2005, Mariano Salas, of the Commission’s Directorate General for the Internal Market and Services, noted that these would be: “effective, proportionate and dissuasive.”

 However, the directive was silent on the calculation of these penalties, leaving the matter to domestic legislation.
-Penalties would prove to be a matter of future contention which the EU would have to return to eventually, and one we will explore further in the forthcoming ‘part two’ of this blog post.
+Penalties would prove to be a matter of future contention which the EU would have to return to eventually, and one we will explore further in the forthcoming ‘part two’ of this blog post on AML history.